artsy/meta/meta/open_standup.md

 * The person handling the talking parts `@here`s the dev channel.
 Include where the meeting is in the NYC office (usually the Classroom).
+* The same person reminds last week's on-call staff in #dev to prepare their updates about last week's rotation.
+Something like:

+> @personA @personB reminder, we're looking for a list of major or notable incidents from last week during standup.

 * The same person reminds the team leads in #dev to prepare their tweet-sized updates, something like this:

 > friendly reminder: we’re doing summary updates from tech leads during open standup, so have yours ready! /cc